themanyone/crap/README.md

-Mention of tools and technologies is for information purposes and does not constitute endorsement or affiliation. `Sed`, `awk`, `perl`, and `grep` have more robust regex engines and are thoroughly tested, so use those instead of `crap` for handling arbitrary data streams.
+Mention of tools and technologies is for information purposes and does not constitute endorsement or affiliation. `Sed`, `awk`, `perl`, and `grep` have more robust regex engines and are thoroughly tested, so use those instead of `crap` for handling important data streams.

 ## Spreading `crap` around.